JamesSuryaPutra/Basics-of-Kaggle-Part-2-Introduction-to-Machine-Learning/Course Notes/Basic Data Exploration Example.md

-# Basic Data Exploration Example
+# Basic data exploration example
 As an example, we'll look at data about home prices in Melbourne, Australia.
 In the hands-on exercises, you will apply the same processes to a new dataset, which has home prices in Iowa.